 Protruding from the main building of the transit hub, this "eye" was designed uisng hundreds of aluminum mirrors that provide year-round daylight to the atrium below, while also catching the attention of the 300,000+ passengers who pass through the area each day.
 The intriguing dome structure designed by Grimshaw Architecture is defined by a hyperbolic parabaloid cable net skylight, stretched within a cone, developed in partnership with James Carpenter.
 The cable net was fabricated by Tripyramid Structure and installed by Enclose.

 Grimshaw Architects specified Schöck Isokorb® steel-to-steel thermal breaks by name for installation at the oculus.
-They were familiar with Isokorb®, and were looking for structural strength, as well as a thermally broken connection to avoid energy loss and condensation.
+They were familiar with Isokorb®, and were looking for structural strength, as well as a thermally broken connections to avoid energy loss and condensation.

 The manufactured structural thermal break element for steel connections, Schöck Isokorb®, is fixed to the main structure, and provides support to an outside service walkway for the oculus.